-When we try to visit a website, it usually loads quickly and provides us with all the information we want.
-However, we occasionally see problems such as ERR ADDRESS UNREACHABLE while browsing any website.
-This vexing error code might emerge for various reasons, which we’ll go over in detail later in this article.
+Usually, when we try to visit a website, it loads quickly and gives us all the information we need.
+The ERR ADDRESS UNREACHABLE error might occur while visiting any website, though.
+There are several potential causes for this annoying error code, which we’ll discuss in more detail later in this post.

 “This site can’t be reached: ERR ADDRESS UNREACHABLE” is a standard error message.
 When a user attempts to open a website, the browser is unable to connect to the server.